rimantasrickus/plugin-google-analytics/README.md

 ## Requirements

-This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
+This is a plugin for [plentymarkets](https://www.plentymarkets.com).
 The [IO](https://github.com/plentymarkets/plugin-io) plugin is required to run the plugin.

 ## Installing